Tag: Writing Fiction in Nairobi

 Where to Sell or Share your Complete Story in East Africa

-Here are platforms that offer authors options on what do with their work:
+Here are platforms that offer authors options on what to do with their work:

 Five Free Reading/Writing Sites:

 These sites allow you to post your work in chapters or episodes.
-You can publish the entirety of your work in one go, or post from week to week to gain followers and readers.
+You can publish your work in one go or post weekly to gain followers and readers.

 1. ebonystory.com

 Ebonystory.com is branded as the Home of Interesting African Stories.
 It is quite easy to create an account and start posting your chapters.
-You’ll be in the company of fellow African writers and a very diverse readership ready to consume your content.
-They offer you a slew of story genres you can choose to write for.
+You’ll be in the company of fellow African writers and a diverse readership ready to consume your content.
+They offer you a slew of story genres for which you can write.

 2. Wattpad.com

 Wattpad brands itself as ‘…the world’s most-loved social storytelling platform, where new voices write and share, and readers connect with the stories they love.’
 Writers can create an account and start posting their story chapters right away.
-Readers access books on the web or using the Wattpad App.
+Readers can access books on the web or by using the Wattpad app.
 It is a highly competitive environment for authors.
-You need to do a bit of work and social sharing to get your work read.
-If you’re hoping to get feedback right away, you’ll need to be proactive in directing readers to your page and your stories.
-Wattpad.com offers authors different types of opportunities like Wattpad Stars, Ambassadors, and chances to get books in awards like the #Wattys.
-They also offer paid stories and authors may apply to join this program depending on content and readership base. ( It is important to note that Wattpad is a platform still finding its footing in the African Continent and they have yet to trickle down these opportunities to African Authors, if it has, it is happening in a slow trickle.)
-This aside, Wattpad allows you to have a platform to share your work for free at no cost and you can gain readership with some hard work.
+You need to do some work and social sharing to get your work read.
+If you hope to get feedback immediately, you must proactively direct readers to your page and your stories.
+Wattpad.com offers authors different opportunities like Wattpad Stars and Ambassadors and chances to get books in awards like the .
+They also offer paid stories, and authors may apply to join this program depending on content and readership base.
+It is important to note that Wattpad is a platform still finding its footing in the African Continent, and they have yet to trickle down these opportunities to African Authors; if it has, it is happening in a slow trickle.)
+This aside, Wattpad allows you to have a platform to share your work for free at no cost, and you can gain readership through hard work.

 3. Inkitt.com

 Inkitt is the world’s first reader-powered publisher, providing a platform to discover hidden talents and turn them into globally successful authors.
-This platform is similar to Wattpad, in that they allow you to create an account and you can publish your stories chapter to chapter to gain readership.
-The more popular your work, the more likely you are to get published by Inkitt’s unique publishing system.
-It is worth a try if you’re hoping to gain readership and build on your body of work.
+This platform is similar to Wattpad, allowing you to create an account and publish your stories chapter to chapter to gain readership.
+The more popular your work, the more likely you will get published by Inkitt’s unique publishing system.
+It is worth a try if you hope to gain readership and build on your work.

 4. Webnovel.com